Annual Call for Proposals

 We encourage Francophone applicants by making funds available for the translation of any full proposal developed in French, to be translated into English (the operational language of Elrha).

 Please note that Initial Expressions of Interest must be submitted in English.
-The following documentation is available in French:

 Existing R2HC Funded Research